Blah Blah Blah (Blahzay Blahzay album)

 Blah, Blah, Blah is the debut studio album by American Brooklyn-based hip hop duo Blahzay Blahzay.
 It was released on August 13, 1996, on Fader/Mercury/PolyGram Records.
-Recording sessions took place at D&D Studios and at Firehouse Studio in New York.
-Production was handled by the group itself.
+The recording sessions took place at D&D Studios and at Firehouse Studio, in New York.
+The album was produced by the duo.

+Critical reception

+The Guardian wrote that the duo's "samples and beats approximate a scrub in a gravel bath and their rapping, while glorying in the wordplay of the best new hip hop, retains a deadpan edge."